mathie/mathie.github.io/_drafts/there-and-back-again-a-packets-tale.markdown

 questions, and the teamwork of many disjoint routers, distributed across the Internet.

+## T-shaped

 There are so many different areas involved that it's impossible to answer the question fully in an interview situation.
-But I would expect an interviewee for a technical role to have a rough overview of the process involved, and I'd be looking for them to have depth of knowledge in some area.
-When you're interviewing, as Valve succinctly put it, you're looking for a 'T' shape.
+But I hope an interviewee (for a technical role) would have a rough overview of the process involved, be able to make intelligent inferences as to how some bits work, and have depth of knowledge in some area(s).
+When you're interviewing, as [Valve's Employee handbook][valve] (PDF) succinctly put it, you're looking for a 'T' shape:

+> people who are both generalists (highly skilled at a broad set of valuable
+> things -- the top of the T) and also experts (among the best in their field
+> within a narrow discipline -- the vertical leg of the T).

-Somebody who has a wide breadth of experience, but has depth of experience in one particular area.
-In answering the question, I'll get some idea of where their strengths lie:
+In answering the question, I'll get an inkling about their generalist skills.
+As well as a general overview of the topics, I'll get some insight into their ability to structure an answer, communication skills, and problem solving.
+And I get an idea of where their strengths lie:

-* If the answer is largely around the browser itself, how it interprets HTML and CSS to render the page, and how it interacts with JavaScript code, I'll have an inkling that the candidate is strong on front end work.
+* If the answer is largely around the browser itself, how it interprets HTML and CSS to render the page, and how it interacts with JavaScript code, I'll have a hint that the candidate is strong on front end development.

-* If they lean more towards the server side, talking in depth about how an HTTP request is serviced, then chances are I'm faced with a backend developer.
+* If they lean more towards the server side, talking in depth about how an HTTP request is serviced, then chances are I'm talking to a seasoned backend developer.

 * And if we get into the nitty gritty of IP procotols, packets and routing, I've found myself an Ops engineer.

 This interview question has been sitting with me in my repetoire for the past five years now.
-In the past couple of years, I've been wondering: wouldn't it be awesome if more developers had deeper knowledge of the full stack?
-While it's not necessary to know the wire layout of an ARP[^2] packet, for example, it's often useful to know what ARP is when you're trying to figure out why two computers won't talk to each other.
+In the past couple of years, I've been wondering: wouldn't it be awesome if more of us[^3] had deeper knowledge of the full stack?
+While it's not necessary to know the wire layout of an ARP[^2] packet, for example, it's occasionally useful to know what ARP is when you're trying to figure out why two computers won't talk to each other.

+## A Sneak Peek at The Internet

 The classic text for understanding the network layer is [TCP/IP Illustrated Volume 1: The Protocols][tcpipillustrated], by W. Richard Stevens.
-It has been revised by Kevin Fall, with a second edition in 2011.
-It definitely covers all the material, in meticulous depth, but it's not an easy read, not necessarily an approachable book.
+It has been revised by Kevin Fall, with a second edition in 2011, and it definitely covers all the material, in meticulous depth.
+But it's not an easy read with all that detail, and not necessarily an approachable book.

 I think there's an untapped market here.
 As it happens, I'm in the market for some new goals in life, so here's my plan.
-For the next while, I'm going to focus on writing blog posts that explain various areas of the networking stack in some interesting level of detail.
+For the next while, I'm going to focus on writing articles that explain various areas of the networking stack in some interesting level of detail.
 I'll be covering topics around:

 * the high level protocols themselves (HTTP, SMTP, IMAP, SSH, etc);